 - the fees and expenses of personnel working on PDV Activity

-- the fire of studio and office space for PDV Activity
+- the hire of studio and office space for PDV Activity

 - the purchase and hire of equipment used for PDV Activity